ahmedlaouar/ahmedlaouar.github.io/content/authors/admin/_index.md

 ## About Me

-Ahmed Laouar is currently a PhD candidate of computer science and applications at the computer science research center of Lens (CRIL).
-His research interests include Description Logics, inconsistency management/conflict-handling approaches, access control systems and explainable AI.
-His primary focus is on developing useful and efficient inconsistency-tolerant methods for Access Control Models while providing meaningful and helpful explanations for the descisions made.
+Ahmed Laouar is a PhD candidate in computer science and applications at the Computer Science Research Center of Lens (CRIL).
+His research interests include Description Logic, inconsistency management/conflict-handling approaches, access control systems, and explainable AI.
+His primary focus is developing useful and efficient inconsistency-tolerant methods for Access Control Models while providing meaningful and helpful explanations for the decisions made.